Univ.-Prof. Dr. rer. nat. Tobias Bopp

 2019 - present

-• Director at the Institute for Immunology, University Medical Center, Johannes Gutenberg-University Mainz
+• Professor (W3) and Chair, Institute of Immunology, University Medical Center, Johannes Gutenberg University Mainz

-• W2 Professor for Molecular Immunology, Institute for Immunology, Johannes Gutenberg University Mainz
+• W2 Professor for Molecular Immunology, Institute of Immunology, Johannes Gutenberg University Mainz

 2008 - 2011